Cytomegalovirus (CMV) in Newborns

 In the newborn within 3 weeks from birth, urine and saliva cultures may find CMV.

 Other tests may include:

-- Blood tests, including complete blood count (CBC) and liver function tests
+Blood tests, including complete blood count (CBC), liver function tests, and tests

 How is CMV in newborns treated?